lynckia/licode/README.md

 ## Community Forums

 Most discussions take place in the [Licode discourse](http://discourse.lynckia.com/).
+Please feel free to jump in to discuss anything Licode or WebRTC related.
+This is also a good place to find answers for your Licode problems.

 ## Contributing